Facebook Rolls Out New Plan For News Feed: More Posts From Friends And Family

 Facebook CEO Mark Zuckerberg announced Thursday that the social media giant would begin emphasizing more "meaningful" content on users' feeds — giving greater weight to posts from friends and family and less to businesses, brands and media.

-In a long Facebook post of his own, Zuckerberg stressed that the social media platform — which has more than two billion active users worldwide — was created "to help people stay connected and bring us closer together with the people that matter to us."
+In a long Facebook post of his own, Zuckerberg stressed that the social media platform — which has more than 2 billion active users worldwide — was created "to help people stay connected and bring us closer together with the people that matter to us."

 While the move was anticipated, Thursday's announcement filled in more of the details.